 Web Sources

-The Web is a good source for information about local issues, events and controversies.
-But when using Web sources be very selective and critically evaluate the source and the organization sponsoring it.
+The Web is a good source for information about local issues, events, and controversies.
+However, when using a Web source, be very selective and critically evaluate the source and the organization sponsoring it.

 Strategies for Focusing Your Web Searches

-To increase the degree of credibility and reliability of the sources you may find in an open Web search, one strategy is to limit your searches to particular producers of information on the Web by specifying the Domain type in your search.
+One strategy to increase the degree of credibility and reliability of the sources you may find in an open Web search is to limit your searches to particular producers of information on the Web.
+You can do this by specifying the Domain type in your search.

-For example, let's say you want to study and write about the issue of homeless veterans in Arizona and you want to find out what local governments (and maybe the federal government also) are doing to address the issue.
+For example, let's say you want to study and write about the issue of homeless veterans in Arizona, and you want to find out what local governments (and maybe the federal government) are doing to address the issue.
 You can enter the following Google search:

 homeless veterans Arizona site:.gov